How to Deal with a Mold Problem in Your House

 Mold forms in areas that have excessive moisture and poor ventilation.
-Typically, mold can grow on the floors and walls of bathrooms, Shower curtains are also favorite mold targets.
-Do you have a water heater or a sump pump down your basement?
+Typically, mold can grow on the floors and walls of bathrooms.
+Shower curtains are also favorite mold targets.
+Do you have a water heater or a sump pump in your basement?
 Then expect its floors to be playing host to mold over time.

 When you have a leaking pipe within the walls, mold may also form in its vicinity.
 Even a leaky roof can lead to mold formation on your ceiling and the wall directly underneath the leak.
 Here is how to identify and remove mold from your house.

 Once you confirm the presence of mold in your home, it’s alright to feel a bit upset about it.
 After all, mold does bring a host of problems.